cloudmesh-community/book/chapters/cloud/multipass.md

-On Ubuntu 18.04, `multipass` is provided as a [snap](https://snapcraft.io/) application. `snap` is part of the core Ubuntu 18.04 system so no additional setup is requied.
+On Ubuntu 18.04, `multipass` is provided as a [snap](https://snapcraft.io/) application. `snap` is part of the core Ubuntu 18.04 system so no additional setup is required.
 To install `multipass` using `snap` via the command line, open up a terminal/command line window and execute this command.